useinsider/FirebaseAndInsider-ReactNativeDemo/README.md

 * Go to the iOS folder with terminal and run the "pod install" command

-* Open XCode and check the app group for all targets
+* Open XCode and check the app group and bundle identifier for all targets

 * And Run Project